soundpress/RulesOfNYC/docs/c35/index.rst

 *§ 3-04 Claiming Matchable Contributions.* ::

 (a) Threshold; Back-up documentation.
 A participant's disclosure statement shall indicate whether he or she has met the Act's threshold for eligibility for public funds.
-Participants shall submit with each disclosure statement a copy of the records required to be maintained pursuant to Rules 4-01(b)(2) and (3) for each matchable contribution claimed in the disclosure statement.
-A matchable contribution claim will be invalidated unless the records that are required to be maintained pursuant to Rules 4-01(b)(2) and (3) are submitted with the disclosure statement in which the contribution is reported.
+Participants shall submit with each disclosure statement a copy of the records required to be maintained pursuant to 52 RCNY § 4-01(b)(2) and (3) for each matchable contribution claimed in the disclosure statement.
+A matchable contribution claim will be invalidated unless the records that are required to be maintained pursuant to 52 RCNY § 4-01(b)(2) and (3) are submitted with the disclosure statement in which the contribution is reported.
 Matchable contribution claims determined by the Board to be invalid pursuant to the Act and these Rules shall not be counted toward a participant's threshold for eligibility for public financing.
 This rule applies to candidates seeking to preserve matchable contribution claims received prior to filing a certification with the Board pursuant to § 3-703(12)(a) of the Code.

 (b) Matchable contributions.
 The disclosure statement shall state the total amount of matchable contributions claimed in a reporting period and whether the participant seeks public funds for these matchable contributions.
 Contributions received in violation of any law, including but not limited to cash contributions from any one contributor greater than $100, are not matchable.